madhavmehndiratta/blog/_posts/2020-05-15-how-to-hack-hack-the-box.md

 }('0 3(){$.4({5:"6",7:"8",9:\'/b/c/d/e/f\',g:0(a){1.2(a)},h:0(a){1.2(a)}})}', 18, 18, 'function|console|log|makeInviteCode|ajax|type|POST|dataType|json|url||api|invite|how|to|generate|success|error'.split('|'), 0, {
 }))
 ```
 Let’s first try running the <i>makeInviteCode</i> function.
 We can execute any function in the Console tab.
-Input the name of the function the you want to execute and press Enter key.
+Input the name of the function that you want to execute and press Enter key.

 <center><br>
 <img src="/assets/img/uploads/joinhackthebox/console.png">